 - Reduce: Avoid unnecessary purchases.
 Limit the amount of clothes you buy; try to avoid food waste; make your own simple household cleaners, personal care products, and food staples; avoid plastic packaging at the grocery store (try buying foods with minimal/no packaging), and try to stop impulse buying.

 - Reuse: Avoid single use items!
 Use a reusable water bottle, reusable silverware and dishes, reusable grocery bags, reusable produce bags, reusable food containers, reusable coffee cups, etc. Check out our list of Zero Waste swaps for more reusable alternatives.
 Additionally, buy secondhand whenever possible, donate usable items instead of throwing them away, and utilize your local library to support the sharing economy.

 - Recycle: Zero Waste does not mean recycling more, it means recycling less.
 Always opt for reusable options rather than single-use recyclable options.
 For remaining items that you cannot refuse, reduce, or reuse, see if it can be recycled by checking out our Mini Disposal Guide.
 We accept a number of special wastes for recycling at the District Transfer Station, such as batteries, fluorescent bulbs, textiles, books, etc. Check out our A to Z Disposal Guide for more information on recycling and disposal.

 - Rot (compost): Food, yard debris, and other organic materials can be kept out of the landfill via composting!
 Here in Addison County, you have a number of options to dispose of compostable material.
-Start a backyard compost pile, get a worm bin, feed food scraps to animals like chickens, purchase a Green Cone Solar Digester, take food scraps to your town’s trash and recycling drop-off, contact your trash hauler about curbside food scrap collection, or drop off food scraps for free at the District Transfer Station.
+Start a backyard compost pile, get a worm bin, feed food scraps to animals like chickens, purchase a Green Cone Solar Digester, take food scraps to your town’s trash and recycling drop-off, contact your trash hauler about curbside food scrap collection, or drop off food scraps for a small fee at the District Transfer Station.